 THE EATWELL GUIDE

-The Eatwell Guide – putting it into practice
+Putting it into practice

 Healthy eating is about consuming the right amount of food for your energy needs and the right balance of foods to make sure your body gets all the nutrients it needs.
 The UK Government’s ‘Eatwell Guide’ shows the different types of foods and drinks needed for a healthy and balanced diet, and in what proportions.
-It is designed for most people (except children under the age of two who have different nutritional needs) – whether you’re a healthy weight or overweight – and whatever your diet (43)!
-Children aged two to five should gradually move to eating the proportions outlined in the Eatwell Guide.
+It is designed for most people (except children under the age of two who have different nutritional needs) – whether you’re a healthy weight or overweight – and whatever your diet!
+Children aged two to five should gradually move to eating the proportions outlined in the Eatwell Guide (43).

 The amount of food (i.e. portion size) you need varies depending on a range of factors including age, sex and body size and the amount of physical activity you do.
 Please remember that your doctor or a registered dietitian can advise you on the best diet for your individual needs.
 Further information on portion sizes can be found here.

-For advice on how The Eatwell Guide can help you make informed choices for you and your family watch our video with dietitian and mum Helen Bond.
-Also, in February 2020, the Vegan Society published its adaption of the Eatwell Guide, including tips on balancing food groups and using fortified foods and supplementation which can be viewed here.
+In February 2020, the Vegan Society published its adaption of the Eatwell Guide, including tips on balancing food groups and using fortified foods and supplementation which can be viewed here.

 SUGAR FACTS |